Extraordinary Road Trip from San Francisco to Mammoth Lakes

 Short Hikes in Yosemite National Park

 If you are up for a short and sweet hike in Yosemite, check out these trails.
-My favorites for a day in the park were the Lower Yosemite Falls Trail and the Sentinel Dome Trail, both under 2 miles.
+Both under 2 miles.

 Spots in Yosemite for a Picnic